zhenjiao/openlocTest/loc/zh-CN/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

    ms.date="06/17/2015"
    ms.author="mobandyo;sirishap;bryanla"/>

-# 云的巡洋舰和微软 Azure 计费 API 集成
+# Cloud Cruiser and Microsoft Azure Billing API Integration

-这篇文章描述如何从新的微软 Azure 计费 Api 收集的信息可用于在云巡洋舰工作流成本仿真和分析。
+This article describes how the information collected from the new Microsoft Azure Billing APIs can be used in Cloud Cruiser for workflow cost simulation and analysis.

-## 天青 RateCard API
+## Azure RateCard API
-RateCard API 从 Azure 提供率信息。之后使用适当的凭据进行身份验证，您可以查询 API 在 Azure，收集有关可用的服务的元数据，以及利率与您提供的 id。
+The RateCard API provides rate information from Azure.
+After authenticating with the proper credentials, you can query the API to collect metadata about the services available on Azure, along with the rates associated with your Offer ID.

-下面是显示的价格为 A0 的 API 的示例响应 (Windows) 实例:
+Below is a sample response from the API showing the prices for the A0 (Windows) instance:

     {
 		"MeterId": "0e59ad56-03e5-4c3d-90d4-6670874d7e29",